rynaardb/hackintosh-strix-z490i/README.md

 ### Sleep/Wake

 Works with DP output and power button.
-GPRW Patch is used to disabling the USB device instant wake.
+GPRW Patch is used to disable the USB device instant wake.

 **Known issues:**
 1. Bluetooth has a delay of about 7 seconds after the display is turned on.